psiphp/grid/README.md

 ## Documentation

-See the documnetation at [readthedocs](http://psiphp.readthedocs.io/projects/grid/en/latest/).
+See the documentation at [readthedocs](http://psiphp.readthedocs.io/projects/grid/en/latest/).

 ## Installation